 Being privy to just about everything that is going on in a mission, the management officer is one of the ambassador’s closest advisers, keeping the executive office informed on everything from morale issues to the embassy’s obligations under U.S. and local laws.

 In contrast to officers in some of the other career tracks, where the impact of a particular policy or program can take years or decades to materialize, management officers can point to tangible accomplishments every day.
 If you like to get things done, are comfortable making decisions, have good people skills and like being in charge, the management track may be right for you.

 Becoming a Foreign Service Officer Brochure

-Following is a possible progression as a Management Officer:
+Following is an overview of a potential progression as a Management Officer:

 - Run a unit within the management section of a large embassy, or be the sole Management Officer at a small post

 - Plan and problem-solve for your customers, from the Ambassador to every local and American staff member (and their families)